 SECTION 7.
 Executive and Other Committees.
 The Board of Directors may, by resolution adopted by a majority of the whole Board, designate one (1) or more directors to constitute an Executive Committee, which Committee, to the extent provided in such resolution, shall have and may exercise all of the powers and authority of the Board of Directors in the management of the business and affairs of the Corporation, including the power to declare dividends, authorize the issuance of stock and adopt a certificate of ownership and merger of the Corporation and any of its subsidiaries.
-The Board of Directors may, by resolution adopted by a majority of the whole Board, from time to time designate other committees of the Board, with such lawfully delegable powers and duties as it thereby confers, to serve at the pleasure of the Board and shall, for these committees, elect a director or directors to serve as the member or members, designating, if it desires, other directors as alternative members who may replace any absent or disqualified member at any meeting of the committee.
+The Board of Directors may, by resolution adopted by a majority of the whole Board, from time to time designate other committees of the Board, with such lawfully delegable powers and duties as it thereby confers, to serve at the pleasure of the Board and shall, for these committees, elect a director or directors as alternative members who may replace any absent or disqualified member at any meeting of the committee.
 No committee may exercise any of the following powers: amend the Certificate of Incorporation (except fixing preferred stock terms); adopt an agreement of merger with any entity other than a subsidiary; recommend to stockholders a sale of substantially all of the Corporation's assets; recommend to stockholders the dissolution or revocation of dissolution of the Corporation; or amend the By-laws.